-- 4.5 As part of the review, the LPA will engage with neighbouring authorities (to comply with the requirements of the Duty to Cooperate) and other agencies to determine the impact of the review with these bodies.
-It will be particularly important to consider the implications of any material changes in local housing need using the outputs of the standard methodology as a starting point. - 4.6 If, through this initial review, it is determined that an update is required to any policies in the adopted Core Strategy, a timetable will be established and published in an update of this LDS. - 4.7 In August 2020, the Government published its 'Planning for the Future' White Paper, which proposes radical changes to the planning system requiring changes to primary and secondary legislation.
-In addition, the Government has also been consulting on 'Changes to the Current Planning System' including a new standard methodology for the calculation of the housing requirement for each LPA.
-The outcome of these consultations is likely to impact on how local plans are produced.
-As further clarification emerges where appropriate, this LDS will be updated.
+- 4.4 As part of the review, the LPA will engage with neighbouring authorities (to comply with the requirements of the Duty to Cooperate) and other agencies to determine the impact of the review with these bodies.
+It will be particularly important to consider the implications of any material changes in local housing need using the outputs of the standard methodology as a starting point. - 4.5 In August 2020, the Government published its 'Planning for the Future' White Paper, which proposes radical changes to the planning system requiring changes to primary and secondary legislation.
+Subsequently, the Levelling Up White Paper published in February 2022 foreshadows provisions in the 'Planning for the Future' White Paper, such as those for encouraging the use of brownfield land and promoting 'Build Beautiful' and good design. - 4.6 Following the White Paper, The Levelling Up and Regeneration Bill was published in May 2022.
+The measures set out in the Bill will have a significant impact on plan-making, including amongst other requirements, a new plan-making timetable of 30 months; national development management policies; additional 'gateway' checks prior to local plan examinations; supplementary plans that are afforded more weight and the requirement for area wide design codes and guidance.
+Once the Bill is enacted and becomes law this LDS will be updated as appropriate.